tkanney007/4-5-sequelize-models/README.md

 ## Lesson Objectives

 Learners will understand:
-- Insert the knowledge to be acquired
+- How database tables would translate into models
+- How Sequelize can be used to create models

 Learners will be able to:
-- Insert the skillset to be acquired
+- Use Sequelize to create models

 ## Lesson Plan